Nickname064/RHP/README.md

 #### Children

 Children can be attached inside a custom tag.
-To do so, simply invoke the `<insert-children/>` tag inside a custom element declaration
+To do so, simply invoke the `<children/>` tag inside a custom element declaration

-Imagine you need to format elements in a specific boilerplate-y way.
+Imagine you need to format elements in a specific boilerplate-y way for any reason (style for example).
 You could use custom elements to simplify the syntax

 ```html